July 19, 2021

-Berthon Covid-19 Protocol (5th March 2021)
+Berthon Covid-19 Protocol (July 2021)

 Berthon (including all its subsidiaries) has continued to be fully operational, working within the government guidelines in a Covid safe environment: This is essential to keeping the country operating and supporting sectors and employers’ businesses providing manufacturing [&] repair services, storage and distribution facilities.

-We will welcome any yachts returning from overseas and will assist in their 14-day mandatory quarantine (if not from a country with a travel corridor to the UK) quarantine or the balance of 14 days if you have been outside the common travel area and have isolated at sea by providing a berth, fuel, water, power and a provisioning service where needed to allow diligent quarantining for the mandated time period.
+We will welcome any yachts returning from overseas and will assist in their 10-day mandatory quarantine (if not from a red list country) or the balance of 10 days if you have been outside the common travel area and have isolated at sea by providing a berth, fuel, water, power and a provisioning service where needed to allow diligent quarantining for the mandated time period.

 You’ll also need to self-isolate in the place you’re staying after you arrive.
 It is not permissible to visit your boat during this period or undertake any activity away from that address.
 Further information under Useful Links, below or call the dockmasters and we can do a specific Risk Assessment for you.

 The Dockmasters regularly patrol the piers and gantries to ensure the overall safety of our property and in the process may notice and correct issues that may cause damage.
-If this involves a berth holder’s boat, an email is sent as an aide memoire.
+If this involves a berth holder’s boat, an email is sent as an aide-memoire.
 We offer bespoke security checks on boats(often with FaceTime) at owners’ requests; contact the Dockmasters if you wish to take advantage of this.

 We politely request that after you have used the lavatory you close the lid before flushing.
-This prevents airborne particles (possibly containing bacteria and/or viruses) being released into the air.
+This prevents airborne particles (possibly containing bacteria and/or viruses) from being released into the air.
 Wipes will be provided for cleaning loo seats, door handles etc, including those at the exit; bins for the wipes are inside and outside the washrooms.

 However, we cannot guarantee washrooms will be Covid-19 free at any given time.
-Where possible and for your own safety purposes, owners are asked to use their boat’s showers & toilets please.
+Where possible and for your own safety purposes, owners are asked to use their boat’s showers & toilets, please.